 Fully automated cars do not yet exist, but automakers are striving to achieve level 5 of autonomous driving where the driver simply specifies their destination and the vehicle takes complete control and responsibility for all driving modes.
 Therefore, level 5 cars will have no provisions for any human control, such as steering wheels or pedals.

-While it certainly looks like a fantastic future, considering the recent proliferation of AI in automotive, fully automated vehicles are expected to enter the world in 2020–2021, according to public claims by such automotive manufacturers as Ford, Honda, Toyota, Volvo, and others.
+While it certainly looks like a fantastic future, considering the recent proliferation of AI applications in automotive, fully automated vehicles are expected to enter the world in 2020–2021, according to public claims by such automotive manufacturers as Ford, Honda, Toyota, Volvo, and others.
 Currently, the market remains dominated by partially autonomous level 2 vehicles, with the total registration share of autonomous vehicles to reach 12% worldwide by 2030.

 Autonomous vehicles would be impossible without sensors: they allow the vehicle to see and sense everything on the road, as well as to collect the information needed in order to drive safely.
 Furthermore, this information is processed and analyzed in order to build a path from point A to point B and to send the appropriate instructions to the controls of the car, such as steering, acceleration, and braking.